evanfloden/website-1/guide/community-process.md

 - Fork the repository to the codecheckers org
 - Create a directory `codecheck` to not interfere with original files (may use `.codecheck` if `codecheck` exists in submission).
   All files that are by no chance created by an author go into this directory.
-  Other files that an author could have used must not be hidden in this check-related directory, but just be added to the appropriate location (see "leave in a better condition" above).
+  Other files that an author could have used must not be hidden in this CODECHECK-related directory, but just be added to the appropriate location (see "leave in a better condition" above).
 - Re-run the workflow based on provided documentation, i.e. recreate all files listed in the manifest, based on a `Makefile`
   - template found at XXXX
   - Create a notebook?
 - Document the used computing environment, see [CODECHECK bundle guide](/guide/bundle).
-- Add a _report_ file **`codecheck.pdf`**
+- Add a _CODECHEK report_ file **`codecheck.pdf`**
   - WHO checked WHAT, and HOW?
-  - template for report at XXXX
+  - template for CODECHEK report at XXXX
-  - Optional report content depending on interest, time, and skills:
+  - Optional CODECHEK report content depending on interest, time, and skills:
     - Do the generated outputs match the ones in the original manuscript?
 Are the differences relevant or not?
     - Are used pieces of software and data properly CITED and publicly DEPOSITED und suitable LICENSES?
     - Are open formats (text-based) included?
     - Is data and [software](https://content.iospress.com/articles/data-science/ds190026) FAIR?
 - Add all codechecker-contributed information to the **`codecheck.yml`** file, see [spec](/spec/config/latest)
-- Deposit the report on _Zenodo_ under you name, adding the original authors as co-authors
+- Deposit the CODECHEK report on _Zenodo_ under you name, adding the original authors as co-authors
   - preregister a DOI on Zenodo
   - add the DOI to the `codecheck.yml` file
-  - add the DOI to the `codecheck.pdf` report
+  - add the DOI to the `codecheck.pdf` CODECHEK report
   - You can add any material to this record that you see fit, especially things that helped you with your reproduction, i.e. the [CODECHECK bundle](/guide/bundle)
   - Add the record to the [CODECHECK community on Zenodo](https://zenodo.org/communities/codecheck)

-Every code check is unique, just as the associated research article.
+Every CODECHECK is unique, just as the associated research article.
-The codechecker can thereby rely on the following examples and future published code checks for good practices and approaches.
+The codechecker can thereby rely on the following examples and future published CODECHECKs for good practices and approaches for codechecking.

 ## Examples